arjun-krishna/FOO/README.md

 Use the above to even fix merge conflicts in the pull request sent, resolve the conflicts commit the changes and push the changes to your origin/master

+Coding Conventions :
+  Here is PEP8 convention's link : https://www.python.org/dev/peps/pep-0008/ ( A Standard Style guide for python )
+  This is the convention we are going to follow throughout the project.
+  Check guidelines for variable names, function names, function definitions, function calls, comments, etc

+  Some conclusions from the docs :
+  ClassName , func_name, module_name, CONSTANTS, variable_name